sakaki-/gentoo-on-b3/README.md

 ## Specifying Required Network Settings

 The Gentoo system on the image will setup the `eth0` network interface on boot (this uses the **wan** Ethernet port on the B3).
-However, before networking is started, it will attempt to read two files from the first partition of the USB key, namely `/install/net` and `/install/resolv.conf`; if found, these will be used to *overwrite* the files `/etc/conf.d/net` and `/etc/resolv.conf` on the USB root (in the USB key's second partition).
+However, before networking is started, it will attempt to read two files from the first partition of the USB key, namely `/install/net` and `/install/resolv.conf`; if found, these will be used to *overwrite* the files `/etc/conf.d/net` and `/etc/resolv.conf` on the USB root (in the USB key's third partition).
 Therefore, you can edit these two files to specify settings appropriate for your network.

 In the image, `/install/net` initially contains:
 >